laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Data Science Methods for Quality Improvements/Stability and Capability in Quality Improvement/Readme.md

 ### Week 2 | Xbar and R / Xbar and S Charts / X and MR Charts

-In this module, you will learn how to select the appropriate chart given information on sample size and data type.
-You’ll learn how to create and interpret control charts with subgroups for variables data, as well as how to create them in R. You will also create and interpret control charts with a sample size of one data that is normally distributed.
-You'll learn how to monitor other statistics using the Individuals and Moving Range Chart.
-Finally, you will interpret the control charts for statistical control / stability.

 #### Learning Objectives